Dave Coskunian

-Davit "Dave Coskunian" Çoşkun was a Turkish-American soccer player of Armenian descent who earned three caps with the U.S. national team.
+Davit "Dave Coskunian" Çoşkun, a Turkish-American soccer player of Armenian descent, earned three caps with the U.S. national team.
 He played one season in the National Professional Soccer League and one in the North American Soccer League.

 Professional career

 In 1965, Coşkun began his professional career with İstanbulspor A.Ş. in Turkey.
 On February 7, 1967, the nineteen-year-old Coskun signed with the Los Angeles Toros of the National Professional Soccer League.
 The Toros folded at the end of the season, but Coskun remained in the Los Angeles area, playing for various amateur clubs.
 On April 2, 1974, he joined the Los Angeles Aztecs of the North American Soccer League, but was released on May 1, 1974.
 He then moved north to play that season with the San Jose Earthquakes.
 In the fall of 1974, Coskun moved back to Los Angeles where he joined the Los Angeles Armenians of the Greater Los Angeles Soccer League.